Looking around you: external information enhances representations for event sequences: Methodology

 \subsubsection{Straightforward aggregation}

 Mean and Max pooling provide a natural way to aggregate external information.
-For Mean, $\mathbf{g}_t = \frac{1}{n} \sum_{i = 1}^n \vec{h}_{i, j_i}$.
-For Max, the maximum value for each component is taken.
-Here, we adopt the concept of Mean and Max Pooling operations from convolutional neural networks~\cite{boureau2010theoretical} and language models~\cite{xing2024comparative}, while now they operate for a set of embeddings from presented users.
+For Mean, $\mathbf{g}_t = \frac{1}{n} \sum_{i = 1}^n \mathbf{h}_{i, t}$.
+For Max, the maximum value for each component over $n$ vectors is taken.
+Here, we adopt the concepts of Mean and Max Pooling operations from convolutional neural networks~\cite{boureau2010theoretical} and language models~\cite{xing2024comparative}, now applied to a set of embeddings from selected users.